Mcusac/ScriptCraft-Python/scriptcraft/tools/data_content_comparer/README_devs.md

 - Review comparison reports for accuracy and completeness
 - Use strict mode for critical data validation
 - Customize comparison thresholds based on requirements
+- Enable debug mode for detailed dtype and processing information
+- Use the appropriate mode for your use case (manual vs domain-based)

 ---